Fos-R/Fos-R/README.md

 ### eBPF

-You need to install `bpf-linker` to enable eBPF support:
+You need to install the nightly toolchain and `bpf-linker` to enable eBPF support:
 ```
+$ rustup toolchain install nightly --component rust-src
 $ cargo install bpf-linker
 ```